Indie Game: The Movie: Epilogues

-Phil's epilogue picks up ten months later as FEZ is nearing release, having been in its development cycle for five years.
+Phil's epilogue picks up ten months later as Fez is nearing release, having been in its development cycle for five years.
 He discusses the game's growth, improvement, and closure after the events in IG:TM.
-It also features Polytron’s win at the Independent Game Festival for the Seumas McNally Grand Prize in 2012.
+It also features Polytron's win at the Independent Game Festival for the Seumas McNally Grand Prize in 2012.

-Edmund reflects on the “life-changing” experience following the release and subsequent success of Super Meat Boy.
+Edmund reflects on the "life-changing" experience following the release and subsequent success of Super Meat Boy.
 Discussing how he continues to strive to remain working hard towards game development and seeks creative inspiration for new projects.

 Tommy talks about the success of Super Meat Boy on Xbox Live and Steam pushing them into a level of financial security.
-Tommy and Edmund say how happy they are to be able to support their respective families following the financial success of "Super Meat Boy".
+Tommy and Edmund say how happy they are to be able to support their respective families following the financial success of Super Meat Boy.

-The special edition also includes additional shorts regarding other independent game developer's experiences such as Jason Rohrer’s Passage, Derek Yu’s Spelunky, and Steph Thirion’s Eliss, as well as two shorts regarding visual artist David Hellman’s thematic choices for the aesthetic of Braid and multiple others regarding McMillen's and Refenes' earlier works (Tri-achnid, AVGM, and Coil) including lessons learned and their experiences and influences in development.
-In many of the shorts, emphasis is placed on how each of the developer’s work was received and their experiences in dealing with the problems that their newfound notoriety brought.
-Short documentaries entitled “Edmund & Teh Internets”, “Tommy & Teh Internets”, and “Phil + Japan” all focus on each developer’s struggle with maintaining a professional presence online as newly established and critically acclaimed independent developers, similar to Braid developer Jonathan Blow’s struggles with popularity and presence on the internet in the original film.
+The special edition also includes additional shorts regarding other independent game developer's experiences such as Jason Rohrer's Passage, Derek Yu's Spelunky, and Steph Thirion's Eliss, as well as two shorts regarding visual artist David Hellman's thematic choices for the aesthetic of Braid and multiple others regarding McMillen's and Refenes' earlier works (Tri-achnid, AVGM, and Coil) including lessons learned and their experiences and influences in development.
+In many of the shorts, emphasis is placed on how each developer's work was received and their experiences in dealing with the problems that their newfound notoriety brought.
+Short documentaries entitled “Edmund & Teh Internets”, “Tommy & Teh Internets”, and “Phil + Japan” all focus on each developer's struggle with maintaining a professional presence online as newly established and critically acclaimed independent developers, similar to Braid developer Jonathan Blow's struggles with popularity and presence on the internet in the original film.

-Also featured is the trailer for the Special Edition, Phil Fish’s first impression of the original IG:TM, Edmund McMillen showing their collection of official Super Meat Boy merchandise as well as the different kinds of fan-made submitted gifts they’ve received, and Tommy Refenes’ reflections the immediate day following the release of Super Meat Boy.
+Also featured is the trailer for the Special Edition, Phil Fish's first impression of the original IG:TM, Edmund McMillen showing their collection of official Super Meat Boy merchandise as well as the different kinds of fan-made submitted gifts they've received, and Tommy Refenes' reflections the immediate day following the release of Super Meat Boy.

-Dedicated to its own short entitled "GameJam" is a documentary about the “TIGJam” (The Indie Game Jam) hosted in Mountain View, California by Spelunky creator Derek Yu and other indie game developers in 2013.
+Dedicated to its own short entitled "GameJam" is a documentary about the "TIGJam" (The Indie Game Jam) hosted in Mountain View, California by Spelunky creator Derek Yu and other indie game developers in 2013.
 It focuses on the community around independent games development, in particular the TIGSource online community and participants talking about their passions and inspirations for game design.